-In no event shall the total underwriting compensation, including Selling Commissions and expense reimbursements, exceed 10% of Gross Offering Proceeds, except for the additional 2.5% of Gross Offering Proceeds which may be paid by the Company in connection with due diligence activities.
+In no event shall the total underwriting compensation, including Selling Commissions and expense reimbursements, exceed 7% of Gross Offering Proceeds, except for the additional Marketing and Due Diligence Fee (2.5% of Gross

+Offering Proceeds), which may be paid by the Company in connection with marketing support and due diligence activities, which is comprised of .5% for due diligence activities and 2% for marketing support activities.

 The Company has agreed to indemnify the participating broker-dealers, including the Dealer Manager, against certain liabilities arising under the Securities Act of 1933, as amended.
+Causes of action resulting from violations of federal or state securities laws shall be governed by such law.